adityatripathi5/Snaatak/Sprint0/branching_strategy/intro_v3.md

 *   **Enables Effective Delivery Pipelines:** Branching is core to CI/CD (Continuous Integration/Continuous Delivery), allowing automated builds, tests, and deployments to be triggered based on branch activity (e.g., merging a feature branch, creating a release branch).
 *   **Structures Team Collaboration:** It provides a clear, shared workflow for how developers contribute, review (via Pull/Merge Requests), and integrate code, which is essential for coordinating large or distributed teams.
 *   **Facilitates Robust Versioning:** Branching allows for the clear separation and management of different codebase states (e.g., development, stable release, experimental features), making version tracking and maintenance feasible.
-*   **Supports Predictable and Robust Delivery:** By isolating release preparation (e.g., on a `release` branch), teams can stabilize and test upcoming versions without halting new development, leading to more reliable releases.
 *   **Simplifies Rollbacks and Hotfixes:** Isolating changes within branches makes it significantly easier and safer to revert problematic features or apply urgent fixes (hotfixes) directly to production versions without disrupting ongoing development efforts.
-*   **Provides Risk Containment:** New features or significant changes are developed in isolation, preventing potentially unstable code from impacting the main development line or stable releases until thoroughly tested and approved.

 ## Types of Branching Strategies